-Mr Law, 47, is our Chief Financial Officer and oversees all financial accounting and reporting matters related to our Group, as well as matters related to corporate finance.
+Mr Law, is our Chief Financial Officer and oversees all financial accounting and reporting matters related to our Group, as well as matters related to corporate finance.
 He joined the Group in January 2007, bringing with him about 18 years of experience in accountancy, auditing and finance.
 Previously, he had held financial management positions at various multinational companies and SMEs.
 He had also served as the group financial controller of a company listed on the mainboard of SGX-ST. Mr Law obtained his bachelor of commerce from The Australian National University in 1991.
-He is a member of the Institute of Certified Public Accountants of Singapore and CPA Australia.
+He is a member of the Institute of Singapore Chartered Accountants and CPA Australia.